cdmx-in/chattermate.chat/README.md

 ![ChatterMate Logo](frontend/public/assets/images/logo.svg)

-ChatterMate is an intelligent customer support platform built with AI as a frontier.
+ChatterMate is a no-code customer support agent framework built with AI as a frontier.
 It enables businesses to provide 24/7 support through AI agents that can handle common queries, escalate complex issues to the human agent on need basics, and continuously learn from knowledge base articles.
+Integrate the chat widget easily on any website.

 ## Documentation